Red Hill Branch – Taxes Now Listed Separately on Items and Services

 French Poetry and Short Story categories for ages 12-18: Francophone writers and educators Canada-wide.

-Volunteer Judges can expect to receive an electronic package of entries in November 2024 and have one month to review, provide brief feedback, choose a 1st- and 2nd-place winner and any (optional) Honourable Mentions.
-Specific details are in the package, including best practices for providing feedback on youth writing.
-Volunteer Judges receive a $25 gift certificate to a local independent bookstore for their time and efforts.
+Volunteer Judges can expect to receive an electronic package of entries in November 2024 and have six weeks to review, provide brief feedback, choose a 1st- and 2nd- place winner and any (optional) Honourable Mentions.

 In recruiting for this Volunteer team, HPL welcomes the unique contributions one brings in: education, opinions, culture, ethnicity, race, sex, gender identity and expression, nation of origin, age, languages spoken, veteran's status, colour, religion, disability, sexual orientation and beliefs.
 Hamilton Public Library is an equal opportunity employer and strives to build balanced teams.